Intermediate objectives of macroprudential policy

 The key objectives of macroprudential policy include:

-- to mitigate and prevent excessive credit growth and leverage;
+- to limit systemic risks associated with excessive credit growth and leverage;

 - to mitigate and prevent excessive maturity mismatch and market illiquidity;

 - to limit direct and indirect exposure concentrations;